“You can’t make a difference in the world unless you are DIFFERENT from the world”

 I am passionate about loving and leading my family well.
 They are my primary mission field.

-I am also passionate about helping people live on mission and find God’s calling on their life.
+I am also passionate about helping people find their mission and God’s calling on their lives.
 I believe that we are created for action.

 I am always up for a good challenge and love the seemingly impossible.
 I like it when the odds are stacked against me.

 I’ve lived an interesting life.
 By God’s grace and protection, I am still here.
 I should be dead.

 Over my lifetime, I’ve struggled with depression, anger, learning challenges, fractured relationships, drug, alcohol abuse, and suicidal thoughts.
 I’m a post-abort.
 When I was much younger, I got a young woman pregnant and I chose to end the life of my unborn child.
 I’ve lied and hurt people around me.
 I was an immature male following my own selfish desires.
 I was in bondage to those desires.
 I am recovering from my self-centeredness.
 I take responsibility for the decisions I’ve made.

 None of those experiences define me.
 Yes, they are a part of my journey.
 But, they do not define who I am today.
 I am defined by my creator who had a plan and purpose for my life.
 Like Saul’s conversion on the road to Damascus, God transformed a murderer to a missionary.

 How the heck did a guy like me end up on staff at a church?

 In 2014, I was minding my own business running a wealth management firm and marketing company when the Executive Pastor at my church contacted me to discuss my ‘calling’.
 I believed my calling was to serve the Lord and reach people through my businesses.
 I enjoyed volunteering and leading our church’s ForLife Initiative ministry.
 But, God had other plans for my future.

 After wrestling with the idea, I entered full-time ministry in May of 2014 at Christ Chapel Bible Church serving as Local Outreach Pastor and Director.
 It is the most challenging and exciting work I’ve undertaken in my entire life.
 My ministry area is the entire United States.
 Although most of my work is focused in Texas.